 Some police departments responded.
 The Vermont State Police, the Burlington Police and four departments in Chittenden County all opted to collect their own data.
 Much of it is still being analyzed, years after the fact.
 But all exhibited clear racial disparities in traffic stops, meaning that black people were either more likely to be stopped, or more likely to be searched after being stopped.

 Then there was USA Today's recent analysis of FBI arrest data from 2011 and 2012.
 According to that report, black people in Burlington, Vermont, were arrested at a rate of 243.2 per 1,000 people.
-The rate for Ferguson, Missouri — where similar disparities prompted uprisings and a Department of Justice investigation last year — was 186.1.
+The rate for Ferguson, Missouri — where similar disparities prompted uprisings and a Department of Justice investigation last year — was much lower, at 186.1.

 It's worth noting that the small number of black people in Vermont does mean that even a tiny bump in arrests, for example, can have huge implications in terms of percentages.
 Yet from traffic stops, searches and arrests to school suspensions and incarceration rates, the sheer variety of these racial disparities remains undeniable as a whole.

 This does not mean that Vermont is uniquely horrible for black people.
 It simply means that Vermont is not exempt from the same manifestations of racial inequality that define the rest of the country, even if many Vermonters have trouble agreeing how it came about.
-This is especially important to recognize in an era when Black Lives Matter activists are chastised for disrupting Sanders at rallies in Seattle and elsewhere, on the grounds that he is their "best friend" of the 2016 presidential field, and that his economic liberalism de facto translates to racial equality.
+This is especially important to recognize in an era when Black Lives Matter activists are chastised for disrupting Bernie Sanders at rallies in Seattle and elsewhere, on the grounds that he is their "best friend" of the 2016 presidential field, and that his economic liberalism de facto translates to racial equality.